Undocumented & DACA Student Resources

 Study abroad may be an option for students enrolled in DACA.
 Davidson students may study abroad as early as the summer after their first year.
 Study abroad requires planning ahead, and we encourage all students to meet with a counselor in the Education Abroad Office during their first year to begin planning for this option.

 All Davidson students receive messaging about class-year-specific exercises and opportunities that are intended to support career awareness and development.
-Undocumented/DACA students who have more specific questions about their eligibility for Davidson College career partnerships and employment options are encouraged to make an appointment with Kelli Robinson, assistant director for career development, at email@example.com.
+Undocumented/DACA students who have more specific questions about their eligibility for Davidson College career partnerships and employment options are encouraged to make an appointment with Kelli Robinson, assistant director for the Matthews Center, at email@example.com.

 Student Funding Emergencies